Jayendrarnaik/github-slideshow/_posts/0000-01-02-Jayendrarnaik.md

+---
+layout: slide
-layout: welcome to second slide
+title: "Welcome to our second slide!"
+---
+Your text
+Use the left arrow to go back!